 PCMH Recognition & Accreditation Programs

-AAP has developed a national center for medical homes implementation.
-This website provides contacts for organizations that have developed or in the process of developing programs that recognize and/or accredit various health care organizations as medical homes according to specified sets of standards.
+Developed by the American Academy of Pediatrics, this website provides contacts for organizations that have developed or in the process of developing programs that recognize and/or accredit various health care organizations as medical homes according to specified sets of standards.

-information and the electronic data collection tool needed to prepare and submit materials to apply for recognition.
+This web-based publication includes the Standards and Guidelines (the requirements to meet the Standards as well as explanations and examples.)
+The Survey Tool also includes all the information and the electronic data collection tool needed to prepare and submit materials to apply for recognition.